To listen to the blog post “6 Ways Not Getting Child Support Actually Helped Me ALOT” over reading it click the play button below.

 What if I told you that not getting child support actually helped me reach the level I am today?
 Now don’t make the mistake in what I am saying.
 If you are a single mom, then yes go to the court and attempt to get it.
 I am not telling you that you should not go after what is owed to your child.

-I literally put an order on my son’s father when my child was 4 weeks old and I did not see my first child support to about 7 years later at which case it was only $65, the same that he pays to this day at which time my son is 11 years old.
+I literally put an order on my son’s father when my child was 4 weeks old and I did not see my first child support to about 7 years later at which case it was only $65, the same that he pays to this day.
 In my state that is the minimum that a person can pay when they don’t have a job.
 Yes, my son’s father does have a job but that does not keep him from reporting that he doesn’t have one.
 I am not even going to get into that whole story but what I will say is this.

 Even if you have a child support order: